 Serving broccoli raw is an excellent option, since it retains these nutrients and the enzyme that forms isothiocyanate compounds.
 Before serving on a relish tray or salad, quickly blanching and cooling allows you to get even a bit more of these compounds.

-More from our magazine: Chicken and Broccoli Casserole
+More from our magazine: Broccoli Slaw

 When you want cooked broccoli, steaming or very brief microwaving are excellent choices.